conskit/conskit/README.md

 action ID and it will return an `ActionInstance` on which `conskit.core/invoke` can be called.

 The action IDs are created by concatenating the name provided with the namespace it was declared/defined in.
-So in our very first example of a simple service.
+So in our very first example of a simple action.
 Its ID would actually be `:com.foobar/do-all-the-things`:

 ```clojure
 (get-action :com.foobar/do-all-the-things)
 ```

-So essentially you could build your routing service could leverage `get-action` and dispatch actions based on the ID provided
+So essentially your routing service could leverage `get-action` and dispatch actions based on the ID provided

 ## What makes conskit different?

 The main selling point of this toolkit is that everything is replaceable including the core service provided.
-You have the option to used third-party services witch may register their own actions, controllers, bindings and interceptors, you can be selective and use only a subset of the functionality offered by the third party or you can choose to roll your own.
+You have the option to used third-party services which may register their own actions, controllers, bindings and interceptors, you can be selective and use only a subset of the functionality offered by the third party or you can choose to roll your own.
 Conskit does not attempt to provide you with a "framework" but to provide you with the facility to construct your own "framework" (or application) from several reusable and replaceable parts.